Nikita777-coder/SwiftApp/README.md

 <details>
   <summary> - Click the button increment. </summary>

-'''Full description
-This operation will increase the counter and sometimes print different messages in the top-center side.'''
+This operation will increase the counter and sometimes print different messages in the top-center side.
 </details>